Comics Explode into Pop Culture

 On the pages of the comics, Peter Tomasi and Geoff Johns were regularly striking gold with the Green Lantern and Green Lantern Corps titles with the main series often cracking the top ten on the sales charts.
-Silver Age characters like the Shark, Hector Hammond and Black Hand got fresh modern treatments which resonated with fans.
+Silver Age characters like the Shark, Hector Hammond, and Black Hand got fresh modern treatments that resonated with fans.
 Arguably the greatest innovation for the Green Lantern mythology was the theory of the emotional spectrum.
 It built upon the history fans had come to know but expanded it exponentially by creating seven different factions wielding power rings fueled by different colored energy representative of various emotions.
 The ROYGBIV Lanterns weren’t without their detractors who thought the concept diluted what was special about the Green Lantern Corps.
 However new characters like Saint Walker, Atrocitus, Larfleeze, and Dex-Starr gained in popularity and have become an integral part of Green Lantern lore.

 2009 would begin the apex of popularity for the Green Lantern as Blackest Night became a huge comic book event that captured the hearts of fans everywhere.
 DC Comics offered free power rings representing the various factions of the emotional spectrum which helped promote the mythology and convention floors saw hundreds of fans wearing t-shirts and costumes as all the Corps found representation.
 DC Direct would release a number of limited edition Hal Jordan figures as various lanterns in the emotional spectrum at the San Diego Comic-Con which quickly became highly prized collectibles.
 Green Lantern merchandising, from Pez dispensers to high-quality statues, seemed to appear everywhere.